Emmanuel Navon: Judicial Activism and Electoral Reform

-Navon is critical of Israel's judicial activism and of Aharon Barak's self-proclaimed "constitutional revolution."
+Navon is critical of Israel's judicial activism and of Aharon Barak's self-proclaimed "constitutional revolution".
 In his book The Victory of Zionism: Reclaiming the Narrative about Israel's Domestic, Regional, and International Challenges, Navon claims that Israel's constitutional order and separation of powers were overhauled in the 1990s by five dramatic changes introduced unilaterally by the High Court of Justice under Barak's leadership: 1.
 Proclaiming that everything is "justiciable" and therefore that no public issue is immune from the court's review; 2.
 Ending the "standing" (or locus standi) requirement, thus allowing anyone to petition the court; 3.
 Declaring that the court is entitled to strike down legislation deemed inconsistent with Israel's "basic laws;" 4.
 Overruling government decision for being "unreasonable" in the court's opinion; 5.
 Turning the legal advice of the Attorney General into binding decisions by which the government must abide.

 Navon suggests legislating a Basic Law that would regulate, re-balance, and formalize Israel's separation of powers and the court's ability to strike down legislation and government decisions.
 While he does not oppose judicial review, Navon believes that its modus operandi in Israel has been shaped in a radical and unilateral manner and must be redrawn via a Basic Law supported by a large majority.
+Navon has criticized the 2023 Israeli judicial reform promoted by Yariv Levin, arguing that the suggested set of reforms "go too far, and they would replace one imbalance with another instead of fixing the imbalance produced by the Court over the years."

 Navon also suggests implementing two reforms in Israel's electoral system to increase accountability and predictability: 1.
 Open lists; 2.
 Political alliances.
 According to Navon, open lists produce more accountability than first-past-the-post (FPTP) elections; he also claims that FPTP is not suited to Israel's heterogenous society and would not gather enough support in the Knesset anyway.
 Navon also suggests formalizing political alliances via legislation to improve the correlation between the vote for a party and the choice of a prime minister.